Carrier Air Wing Five: 1991 Gulf War

-CVW-5 began its final combat cruise aboard the Midway on October 2, 1990 as part of Operation Desert Shield to the Persian Gulf in response to the Invasion of Kuwait.
+CVW-5 began its final combat cruise aboard the Midway on 2 October 1990 as part of Operation Desert Shield to the Persian Gulf in response to the Invasion of Kuwait.
 From November to January 1991, the air wing participated in numerous multinational exercises and operated continuously in the Persian Gulf.
 At 2:00AM on 17 January 1991, Operation Desert Storm began as CVW-5 aircraft launched from the Midway.
 A-6E TRAM Intruder from VA-185 would become the first aircraft feet wet in the Gulf War.
 At around 4:00AM, three A-6E TRAM Intruders from VA-115 and VA-185 attacked Ahmad Al-Jaber Airbase in Kuwait with Mk.83 bombs.
 At the same time four Intruders attacked Shaibah Airbase in Southern Iraq, encountering heavy AAA fire.
 During these strikes, 17 other aircraft provided ECM, SEAD and Fighter support.
 For the next 43 days the air wing flew 3,383 combat sorties and expended more than four million pounds of ordnance.

 1990s

 In August 1991, USS Independence replaced Midway.
 As part of the change, the Independence added the F-14 squadrons VF-21 and VF-154 (replacing VFA-151 which used the F/A-18A) as well as the S-3B Viking squadron VS-21.
 Also, in 1991, in consideration of the surrounding communities the Field Carrier Landing Practice (FCLP), known in Japan as NLP, was moved to the island of Iwo Jima, 650 mi away as an interim measure until another landing field could be situated within 100 nmi of the base.

 USS Independence deployed to the Persian Gulf in mid-1992 and started the Southern Watch operation, a multi-national mission to monitor Iraqi compliance with the "no-fly zone" below the 32nd parallel north.
-In August 1995, Independence and Carrier Air Wing 5 deployed to The Persian Gulf for a third time in support of Operation Southern Watch.
+CVW-5 and the Independence also took part in the 1994 North Korean nuclear Crisis.
+In August 1995, Independence and CVW-5 deployed to The Persian Gulf for a third time in support of Operation Southern Watch.

 In July 1998, CVW-5 moved again, to USS Kitty Hawk.
 Kitty Hawk left its berth at Fleet Activities Yokosuka in early April 2000 to begin a routine deployment to the Western Pacific.
 The carrier had spent the previous five weeks in Yokosuka following a 12-day sea trial in February and March.
 She first journeyed to Guam to rendezvous with the air wing, which was participating in the Strike Fighter Advanced Readiness Program at Andersen Air Force Base until 18 April 2000.
 In addition to Guam, the ship made port calls throughout the Western Pacific and participated in exercise Cobra Gold with the Royal Thai Armed Forces.